 - To what extent did they raise the standard of quality through work?

 As you leverage these examples, be sure to tailor them to fit the unique needs and priorities of your business and its employees.
-For more guidance on how to run successful performance reviews that work for your organization, check out some of our reviews and feedback templates or get in touch with Lattice’s Advisory Services.
+For more guidance on how to run successful performance reviews that work for your organization, schedule a demo with Lattice today.